Eighty Holland Park

 Visit the development website to see the brochure.

-The original Neo-Georgian-style building Duke's Lodge on site was a 35,550 sq ft freehold purpose-built 1930s seven-storey mansion block comprising 27 residential apartments.
+The original Neo-Georgian-style building Duke's Lodge on this site was a 35,550 sq ft freehold purpose-built 1930s seven-storey mansion block comprised 26 residential apartments.

 2017 May - Savills is selling the development site, expecting offers in excess of £75m.

 2014 - Donald Insall Associates was commissioned in June 2014 by Dukes Lodge London Ltd to assist them in the preparation of proposals for the demolition and replacement of Duke’s Lodge, 80 Holland Park in the Royal Borough of Kensington and Chelsea with a new six-storey building, containing 27 flats, by architects Lifschutz Davidson Sandilands.